Fr. Paddy O'Mara, S.J.,

 He was at Nell's funeral 1939.

 [Muffie de Courcy] told a story about him.
 At the end of mass he would always ask the people to "say a prayer for my mother" (his mother died 1910).
 Years later, attending a dying man, gave him last rites, asked him to "say a prayer for my mother".
 After he left, the dying man turned to his wife and said: "Gosh, I thought Fr.
 O'Mara was going to ask me to bring a parcel to his mother".

-In 1967 he celebrated 75 years in the Jesuit order.
-See Irish Times, August 16, 1967, and August 17, 1967.
-This says he has been organising retreats in Gardiner St for 40 years, and his pamphlets have sold over 1 million copies.
+In Aug 1967 he celebrated 75 years in the Jesuit order.
+See 1967 short biography.
+See 1967 article.
+This says his pamphlets have sold over 1 million copies.